 Now don’t tell anyone…but I filled it with fake pumpkins!!
 Some years my pumpkins have been ravaged by squirrels, chipmunks, & voles so I figured if I lost the real pumpkins I would still have something that looks pretty!!!

 One thing you will notice about my home this Fall is that I am using lots of dried plants and flowers that I grew myself in the garden.
 I love the natural & organic look that it creates in all my spaces whether inside or out!

 One of my absolute favorite flowers that I grew this year was ‘Sunfill Purple’ sunflowers.
 They have the coolest look to them and were very pretty in fresh bouquets but I was really growing them to dry out the stems.
 Of course, I let the birds have some fun with them before cutting the stalks to dry indoors.

-The garden Sloggers that I use every day to check out the garden (especially now that the grass is wet every morning) are tucked right in foot’s reach under the bottom shelf.
+The Sloggers I use daily to check out the garden (especially now that the grass is wet every morning) are tucked right in foot’s reach under the bottom shelf.

 I’ve had the white resin pumpkin with the cutout stars for probably a decade now, originally from Marshalls.
 The rattan pumpkin is probably about the same age and was from the Christmas Tree Shops.

 Every year I do reuse lots of the same items but just try to come up with a fresh idea on how to display them.

 On the opposite side of the bottom shelf, I reused a natural planter basket that I had out in the garden and just popped a faux pumpkin on top of the dirt and added a bit of Spanish moss and a wired mossy branch ( I have no idea where I got that one from).
 In the back is a vintage rusted lantern for a little character.

 Decorating a Porch Corner for Fall